Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Foams, web and arc algebras with parameters

-In general, the formulas below include signs (recall that $\parsign=\pm 1$) as well as coefficients coming from the parameters $\parto$ and $\paro$.
+with multiplication given as follows.
+Up to coefficients, the multiplication is the same as in \cite[Section 3.3]{EST} and we only focus on explaining these coefficients.
+In fact, \cite[Section 3.3]{EST} is the specialization $(0,0,1,-1,1,-1)$ in the notation of this paper.

+Recall the \textit{position of} $i$ denoted by $\pos_\Lambda(i)$, the \textit{distance} $\length_\Lambda(\gamma)$, the \textit{saddle width} $s_\Lambda(\gamma)$ an the \textit{length} $\length_\Lambda(\gamma_1\cdots\gamma_r)$ of a sequence of arcs.
 The signs can be divided into the \textit{dot moving signs}, the \textit{topological sign} and the \textit{saddle sign}.
-The latter two are topological in nature and quite involved.
-As we will see in \fullref{subsec:algmodel}, these signs encode how to rewrite foams in terms of basis foams.
+These signs are as follows (explained for each case in detail below).